There are two ways to build a Wix website: using Wix Editor, or using Wix ADI (Artificial Design Intelligence).

 Wix ADI will ask you for the contact details you’d like to include on your site.
 Try to provide as much information as possible, as this allows the ADI to create detailed navigation menus, footers, headers, and contact pages with ease.

-Step 4: Design Your Site
+Designing Your Site

 Yes, the design is up to the ADI, but you can still have some input if you want it.
 The ADI can produce billions of text combinations and images, so you’re guaranteed a website that’s sleek and unique.

 However, the smart ADI assistant is far more restrictive than Wix Editor.
-So if you’ve been inspired to really put your stamp on your site – or if you’re simply not happy – you can easily switch to Wix Editor mode whenever you like.
-Think about it, though, because it’s harder to reverse the process; you’d need to save your last ADI version, then restore it.
+So, if you’ve been inspired to really put your stamp on your site – or if you’re simply not happy – you can easily switch to Wix Editor mode whenever you like.
+Think about it, though, because it’s harder to reverse the process – you’d need to save your last ADI version, then restore it.

 If you thought SEO and mobile functions were easy to implement with Wix Editor, then we have good news: it only gets easier with Wix ADI.

-To edit the SEO functions of any page on your site, click on the page in the left-hand toolbar and choose “Page SEO.”
+To edit the SEO functions of any page on your site, click on the page in the left-hand toolbar and choose “SEO Basics.”

 Optimizing your Wix ADI site for mobile requires even less effort than SEO.
 When you click on the desktop icon on the top menu of your site page, you’ll be able to switch to a cell phone icon.

 Clicking this will take you to the mobile view of your site, which you won’t have to make any changes to (unless you want to).
 Wix ADI has already prepared your site to look sleek for viewers on the go!